 IRS Determination Letter

 While it is important for your proposal to align with our vision and mission, that does not guarantee an invitation to apply.
 Other factors, such as available grant money and other projects under consideration or in process in a given time period, will impact acceptance of requests.

 Grant Decision Meeting

-No further proposals will be accepted for the Fall 2013 grant cycle.
+No further proposals will be accepted for the Spring 2014 grant cycle.

-The next deadline for letters of inquiry is November 1, 2013, for our Spring 2014 grant cycle.
+The next deadline for letters of inquiry is May 1, 2014, for our Fall 2014 grant cycle.

 Letters of inquiry may be mailed, emailed, or faxed; however, grant proposals must be mailed to: